Southern Hush Puppies are truly magical and delicious.

 If you are looking for the perfect addition to your favorite seafood meal, such as Fish n Chips, Southern Fried Shrimp, or Fantastic Fried Fish Sandwich, you’ve come to the right place.
 And they come together in about 20 minutes!

-This recipe for hush puppies with corn meal is the real deal.
+This hush puppies recipe with cornmeal is the real deal.

-Watch us show you how to make these amazing Southern Hush Puppies at home!
+Watch us show you how to make them!

-We love using coarse (medium ground) yellow cornmeal for our hush puppies.
+We love using coarse (medium ground) yellow cornmeal in our version.
 This provides the amazing corn taste with a wonderful texture.

 Granulated sugar provides just enough sweetness to make you keep going back form more of these little balls of deliciousness.
 For the wet ingredients, you can never go wrong with buttermilk, an egg, and a few dashes of hot sauce.